ezpaarse-project/ezpaarse/doc/development/tools.md

 ## hostlocalize

-Enrich a csv result file containing a host name with the geolocation of the IP address
+Enriches a csv result file containing a host name with the geolocation of the IP address

 Example:
 ```bash